hirrolot/hirrolot.github.io/content/why-static-languages-suffer-from-complexity.md

 ## References

-[^const-generics]: Some time ago, a small part of [const generics] has been stabilised.
-In perspective, const generics could replace Typenum by using the same integer representation as in ordinary code.
+[^const-generics]: Some time ago, a small part of [const generics] was stabilised.
+In perspective, they could replace Typenum by using the same integer representation as in ordinary code.

 [const generics]: https://github.com/rust-lang/rust/issues/44580